zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 Check CAL_MAG0_ROT: Internal?
 Not lined up on QGC?

-Merge branch / cleanup branches produce v0.0.2 for testing.
-Load it all on to the new drone and test
+Load v1.0.2 on to the new drone and test

 ## Secondary